 They say you can't ever go home.
 They also say you never forget your first time.
 While I'm not sure the management is the same and the name is now China Gourmet (used to be Szechuan Something) the location hasn't changed and the menu sports the very same item that gave me my very first endorphin rush via hot food.

-One of my distinct food memories (in addition to cholent - exploration definitely to come) is Mao Pao Tofu.
+One of my distinct food memories (in addition to cholent – exploration definitely to come) is Mao Pao Tofu.
 It was a dish I first ate in high school.
-It gave me a distinct sensation after consumption.
-It reminded me of a similar feeling I had while running the mile in track (sadly only once while running track - why this is not a site about running).
-For my mother's birthday I was halfway to Milwaukee and made arrangements to meet them for dinner at the place of that memorable experience.
+It gave me a distinct sensation after inflatable water slide consumption.
+It reminded me of a similar feeling I had while running the mile in track (sadly only once while running track – why this is not a site about running).
+For my mother’s birthday I was halfway to Milwaukee and made arrangements to meet them for dinner at the place of that memorable experience.
 What else could I order?

 Happy Birthday Mom.
 Go Packers.